Kneaded That

 Instructions

-• In the bowl of a stand mixer (or large mixing bowl with a hand mixer) beat the butter, sugar, and brown sugar until light and fluffy.
+• Cream the butter, brown sugar, and granulated sugar until light and fluffy.

-• Bake at 350F for 13-15 minutes (14 is my sweet spot in my oven!).
-Put the ganache back in the freezer between batches.
-Allow them to cool on the baking sheet for 5 minutes before moving to a cooling rack.
+• Bake 13–15 minutes (14 is the sweet spot), keeping the ganache frozen between batches.
+Cool on the pan 5 minutes before transferring.

 Notes